NURATBASHIRU/NYC-Bike-Share---Comprehensive-User-Insight/README.md

 ## Insights And Recommendations
 ### 1. A total of 677 bikes have been able to serve over 49,075 Users over the period of two years.
-No customer id was provided in the dataset.
-So, I ws unable to determine if this figure - 49,075 - is unique or genrated based on repeated usage.
 ### 2. The average age of users is 44 and the age distribution affirms that the highest frequency of users are in their 40s.
 ### 3. Subscribers use the city bike share service more than customers which leads us to ask the next question; How can we convert these subscribers to return users?.
-However, we don't have enough data to determine that the figure generated for subscribers is a unique value.
-### 4. The top pick-up and drop-off stations are really similar (at least for the top 4 figures) and as much as we may need to channel more bikes and amenities towards these locations, there may be other determinants that has resulted in this outcome (for instance; the demographics of the area and traffic congestion or activities around these locations).
-More data on these metrics would aid the next step of analysis - so that proper provitions could be made towards customers' satisfaction.
+### 4. The top pick-up and drop-off stations are really similar (at least for the top 4 figures)
 ### 5. A significantlly huge number of users are masculine
 ### 6. Saturdays are the busiest days of the week for every user type.

+## Limitations
+### A more indepth analysis requies more data because of the following reasons;
+### - No customer id was provided in the dataset.
+So, I ws unable to determine if this figure - 49,075 - is unique or genrated based on repeated usage.
+### - We don't have enough data to determine if the figure generated for subscribers is actually a unique value or repeated.
+### - As much as we may need to channel more bikes and amenities towards the top locations, there may be other determinants that has resulted in this outcome (for instance; the demographics of the area and traffic congestion or activities around these locations).
+More data on these metrics would aid the next step of analysis.
+So that proper provision could be made towards customers' satisfaction.